Home

 At last, I caught MY breath … And was able to nod in agreement with them.

 Afterwards, I thought about it ...
-And I guess their handmade crafts were the lovely, HIDEOUS MONSTER MASKS they had waved right up in our faces.
+And I guess the handmade crafts they wanted us to see were the lovely, HIDEOUS MONSTER MASKS they had waved right up in our faces.

-But certainly, that was only to MAKE SURE we saw them!
+But again, that was ONLY to MAKE SURE that we saw them! lol

 Spooky Bird

-I was telling the children facts about the American bald eagle …
+I was telling the children facts about symbols, specifically the American Bald Eagle …

-“Remember, this bird is one of the symbols used to represent our country, the United States of America.”
+“This bird is just one of several symbols that may be used to represent our country, the United States of America.”

 Weesie raised her hand.
 “Whose bird is it belongs to the buzzards?”